skirino/heroku-buildpack-vibe.d/README.md

 # Required settings of vibe.d project

-- Add the following to `package.json` in order to specify path to manually-installed libraries:
+- Add the following to `dub.json` in order to specify path to manually-installed libraries:
   - `"lflags": ["-L/app/opt/lib"]`
 - Create `Procfile` whose content looks something like the following:
   - `web: LD_LIBRARY_PATH=/app/opt/lib ./vibed-heroku-example`
 - Modify to listen to port given by Heroku as environment variable:
   - `settings.port = environment.get("PORT", "8080").to!ushort;`

+# Acknowledgment

+- @dkhasel fixed a problem due to outdated dub version.
+Thanks!